 I hate when I’m like this.
 I hate that my emotions so easily rise to the surface and I have neither the inclination nor the ability to force them back down, not even when the situation demands that I do.
 (Blowing up at work is a really bad idea.)

 I got a reminder today that dealing with mental exhaustion, with panic attacks and its attendant issues, takes time.
 I was feeling too good Tuesday.
 I know now that I was not on the way up, but out of balance.
 Yesterday that lack of balance made itself known.
 I thought I’d headed it off at the pass, armed with hugs, but nope.
 On a good day I can wrestle with my feelings, but on a good day I’m not even in this battle.
 So I’m trying to face a dragon and all I can muster is a “whatever”.
 It takes energy to battle with feelings, and in this case, it is a better strategy to just not bother.

 Low on energy this morning, I got myself ready for work, only to be hit by full-blown lethargy.
 And so I played the waiting game.
 Maybe I’ll feel like going in half an hour… which came and went and so I thought maybe in another half hour… But that’s when my body decided to wield a clue-by-four with force: The very thought of going to work started to make me cry.

 So I called in sick.
 And I’m not playing hooky.
 I have to get this through my head: I am sick, just not physically.
 I am not the definition of a well person at this time.
 So once again: I need to learn to give myself some slack, to figure out how to care for myself mentally.

 So I’ve surfed YouTube today and appreciated the fact that last night I made dinner with lots of leftovers.

-I subscribe to Tom Scott's channel.
-Here's how my words actually get to you:
+I subscribe to Tom Scott’s channel.
+Here’s how my words in this blog actually get to you: